licfan/lcf-rtds-action/docs/index.rst

-Interface ReadTheDocs and GitHub Actions
+Test lcf Interface ReadTheDocs and GitHub Actions
 ========================================

 I like to use `ReadTheDocs <https://readthedocs.org/>`__ to build (and